TeodorVitelaru/University-Projects/README.md

 # University Projects Repository

-This repository contains multiple projects developed during my university studies at the Faculty of Mathematics and Computer Science, Babeș-Bolyai University.
-The projects cover various domains, including object-oriented programming, application development, computer networks, and memory management.
+Welcome to my University Projects repository!
+This collection showcases key academic projects developed during my university studies.
+The projects originate from laboratory work for OOP (Object-Oriented Programming) in C++ and APM (Advanced Programming Methods) in Java.
+Below is an overview of each project.

 ---